Menu

 English lessons will usually focus around a key text which children will spend time reading and evaluating in detail.
 Activities and learning experiences are all based around the key text allowing children to have a clear model and guide in which to base their learning around.

 Literacy also covers our Guided Reading sessions.
 Guided reading takes on two main focuses, word reading and comprehension.
 Through these sessions children learn to develop fluency and accuracy within their reading, but more importantly they learn how to comprehend a text.
 Guided reading lessons encourage the children to retrieve information, make predictions and inferences, identify ideas and themes, discuss language and participate in discussion.
-During our guided reading lessons children will use the acronym VIPERS to aid the recall of the 6 reading domains as part of the UK’s reading curriculum, these are:

 Science